 Kanban is a project management methodology that helps visualize your workflow, control the process, and maximize results.
 There are many ways to use Kanban effectively.
 This blog explores the concept of Portfolio Kanban – what it is, how it works, and who is responsible for managing it.

 Portfolio Kanban is a system for managing and improving workflow when you have a portfolio of projects.
-It takes the basic concept of Kanban methodology and applies it to multiple projects at once.
-Just as with individual projects, it’s a visual tool for tracking the status of interconnected projects simultaneously.
+It takes the basic concept of Kanban methodology and applies it to multiple projects simultaneously.
+Just as with individual projects, it’s a visual tool for simultaneously tracking the status of interconnected projects.

 Using Portfolio Kanban helps improve the visibility of projects.
 You can see what projects you have in progress, what resources you need to complete them, and how they are related.
 Used well, this will help reduce cycle time and increase throughput.

 Individuals, teams, or organizations can use the system to manage any combination of work for any kind of project.
-This ranges from software development to sales, to marketing campaigns, to HR projects, to construction.
+This ranges from software development to sales, marketing campaigns, HR projects, and construction.
 Any project with a long list of interconnected tasks can benefit from visualizing those tasks using Portfolio Kanban.

 Managers and project management professionals who are new to Kanban can often get confused about how to use Portfolio Kanban.
 That’s because it is a little more complicated than using basic Kanban boards.

 In particular, the Portfolio Kanban method applies across all hierarchy levels.
 You can use it to track projects at the team level, product management level, project management level, or higher.
 This is what makes it hard to know who should manage the process.

 If a regular Kanban board operates at the team level, then the Kanban cards on your Portfolio Kanban board are “parents” of one or more cards on your team Kanban board.
 Completing a card or task at the team level should then automatically update the Portfolio board.